 Push mirroring is a form of mirroring that minimizes the time it takes for changes to the archive to reach mirrors.
 The master server uses a triggering mechanism to immediately inform the client mirror that it needs to be updated.

-Push mirroring takes a little more effort to set up since the maintainers of the upstream and downstream mirror must exchange information.
+Push mirroring takes more effort to set up since the maintainers of the upstream and downstream mirror must exchange information.
 The benefit is that the upstream mirror initiates the mirror process immediately after its archive has been updated.
-This allows changes to the archive to propagate extremely quickly.
+This allows changes to the archive to propagate quickly.

 Explanation of the method